RichardLitt/scripts/ebird-hotspots/README.md

 3. Copy 10kmontpelierhotspotids.txt and getids.sh into that folder.
 4. Run `sh getids.sh`.
 This will make a 'montclean.txt' file.
 5. Move that to the `data` folder in ebird-ext/.
-6. Run `node shimeBirdData/readEBirdDb.js towns data/montclean.txt`.
+6. Run `node shimeBirdData/readEBirdDb.js json data/montclean.txt`.
 This will make a `results.json` file.
+Note: This will exclude incidental checklists.
 7. Rename this to `montpelierhotspots.json`.
 This will add it to the .gitignore.
+Move it to `data/`.
+8. Rename `10kmontpelierhotspotids.txt` to JSON and move it to `data/`, too.
 7. Delete `data/montclean.txt`.
 You can also delete `getids.sh` and `10k...` in the eBird_Ext folder, if you want, but that doesn't matter much.

 ## Running the program